fonttools/fontbakery/INSTALL.md

 By default project will start in development mode, but it is possible to run in production mode by changing `local.cfg`.

-Edit configuration files in webapp_configs and make symbolic link to nginx and supervisor configurations directories.
+Change configuration files in webapp_configs and make symbolic link to nginx and supervisor configurations directories.

     ln -s /path/to/project/webapp_configs/nginx.conf /etc/nginx/sites-enabled/fontbakery.conf
     ln -s /path/to/project/webapp_configs/supervisor.conf /etc/supervisor/conf.d/fontbakery.conf